Structural Results for 4 x n Chomp: Unique Extension, Bimodal Asymptotic Structure, and Period-112 Geometry: Discussion

-Zeilberger \cite{zeilberger2001} gave a sub-exponential algorithm for $3 \times n$ Chomp with fixed bottom-row length and tabulated cases up to bottom-row length $c \leq 115$, finding apparent linear patterns within families of positions but no general formula.
-Brouwer et al.\ \cite{brouwer2005} proved that infinitely many winning first moves exist in the third row and provided a cubic-time algorithm, yet again without a closed-form description.
+Zeilberger \cite{zeilberger2001} found apparent linear patterns within families of $3 \times n$ P-positions but no general formula.
+Brouwer et al.\ \cite{brouwer2005} proved that infinitely many winning first moves exist in the third row, again without a closed-form description.

-The $4 \times n$ results suggest a qualitatively different and in some respects cleaner structure.
-If Conjecture~\ref{conj:unique} holds, the $4$-row game is globally characterized by a single injective function on triples.
-That is a stronger global statement than anything proven or conjectured for $3 \times n$ Chomp.
+The $4 \times n$ results have a qualitatively different flavor.
+Lemma \ref{lem:unique} gives a clean global structural statement with a proof.
+The bimodal decomposition into HIGH and LOW families is a structural feature with no analog in the published $3 \times n$ literature.
+Whether $3 \times n$ Chomp has analogous subfamilies is an interesting open question.